mikelassi/Project/README.md

 3. Are certain products made of the same ingredients?

 ### Food for the planet
-1. Are certain food categories associated with high enviromental damage?
+1. Are certain food categories associated with high environmental damage?
 2. Are there companies that have monopoly of certain products?
 3. Are there countries that are more 'enviromental friendly'?